cs4allcps/site/README.md

 	* [Table of Contents](https://gohugo.io/extras/toc/)
 	* [Multilingual mode](https://gohugo.io/content/multilingual/)

-* A [tutorial](https://gohugo.io/tutorials/github-pages-blog/) for hosting on GitHub Pages.

 ## Theme
 The site uses a modified version of the [Zen](https://themes.gohugo.io/hugo-theme-zen/) theme for Hugo, which is itself a port of the Drupal zen base theme.
 Our version differs primarily in its handling of menus and some of the Zen stock content has been replaced with CS4All stock content.
 If you're just updating the content of the site, you won't have to deal with the theme at all, but if you you want to edit the site theme, it may be useful to know that the contents of
 ```